wp-plugins/catablog/readme.txt

 6. CataBlog is now localized for Español.

 == Changelog ==

+= 1.4.3 =
+* Fix: Corrected a rendering bug in the CataBlog Categories Widget (Thanks xdmytro).

 = 1.4.2 =
 * Fix: Updated localization, including a now complete spanish translation.